codelaborators-lets-code/fundamentals-of-web-design-curriculum/README.md

  ## Lesson 3: Intro to CSS
  - [W3 Schools CSS Tutorial](https://www.w3schools.com/css/default.asp)
  ### [Adding CSS to the About Me Page Demo Video](https://youtu.be/GHEn1MMeEG4)
-    - Here is the AboutMe page that I created in the Video Demo above [AboutMe CodePen](https://codepen.io/akostrick/pen/rXeWgJ)
+   - Here is the [AboutMe CodePen](https://codepen.io/akostrick/pen/rXeWgJ) that I created in the Video Demo above

  ### Assignment:
  Recreate the CSS that you see explained in the video below.